“You don’t have to move mountains. Simply fall in love with life. Be a tornado of happiness, grati…”

 Overcoming Obstacles on the Path to Happiness

 Cultivating happiness is a journey with inevitable challenges.
-Our brains are naturally wired with a negativity bias.
-This means we tend to focus more on bad experiences than good ones.
-This evolutionary trait helped our ancestors survive, but today it can get in the way of our joy.
+Your brain is naturally wired with a negativity bias.
+This means you tend to focus more on bad experiences than good ones.
+This evolutionary trait helped your ancestors survive, but today it can get in the way of your joy.
 Acknowledging this bias is the first step to overcoming it.
 Practices like gratitude journaling directly counteract this tendency by forcing you to focus on the positive.